 - They are usually located on your nose

-Sebaceous filaments aren’t harmful, but they can lead to acne.
-You don’t want to completely abolish them because they have the healthy function of bringing moisture to the skin’s surface.
-But, there are tactics to reduce their appearance or size by focusing your skincare routine on products that balance out oil production and slough off dead skin cells, like Sunday Riley Good Genes All-in-One Lactic Acid Treatment.
-“Gentle chemical exfoliants such as glycolic acid and salicylic acid are also great at loosening the dead skin cells and sebum,” says Cheung.
+Sebaceous filaments aren’t harmful, but they can eventually lead to acne.
+You don’t want to completely abolish them because they have the healthy function of bringing necessary moisture to the skin’s surface.
+But, there are tactics to reduce their appearance or size by focusing your skincare routine on products that balance out oil production and slough off dead skin cells.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.